michaelbromley/angularUtils/src/directives/pagination/README.md

 ## Directives API

+The following attributes form the API for the pagination and pagination-controls directives.
+Optional attributes are marked as such, otherwise they are required.

 ### `dir-paginate`

 * **`expression`** Under the hood, this directive delegates to the `ng-repeat` directive, so the syntax for the